Consolidated Plan

 As DEHCR begins the process of developing the 2025-2029 Consolidated Plan, we want to hear about housing and other neighborhood issues such as schools, jobs, transportation, services, and more.
 We want to know more about what your experience was the last time you looked for housing.
 Lastly, we want to hear what your needs are and how we can help.
 Your answers will help shape the State’s future housing and community development plans.
 All of your answers will be kept confidential.

-Take this survey in English.
+Take this survey in English (no longer reviewing new submissions)

-Take this survey in Hmong.
+Take this survey in Hmong (no longer reviewing new submissions)

-Take this survey in Spanish.
+Take this survey in Spanish (no longer reviewing new submissions)

 Public Housing Authority Survey - Complete